 “I moved to Leadville because of my hobbies and my enthusiasm for mountain recreation.
 I have vacationed regularly in Lake County.
-At the same time I am committed to quality rural healthcare and don’t believe ‘rural healthcare’ means ‘less healthcare’”, said Petry.
-When asked what concerns him about health issues Petry replied, “the epidemic of obesity, childhood obesity, diabetes and metabolic syndrome, these concern me greatly.
+At the same time, I am committed to quality rural health care and don’t believe ‘rural healthcare’ means ‘less healthcare,’” said Petry.
+When asked what concerns him about health issues, Petry replied, “the epidemic of obesity, childhood obesity, diabetes and metabolic syndrome concern me greatly.
 I look forward to working with St. Vincent Hospital, and my colleagues at the clinic to promote better health for Lake County.”

-Dr. Lisa is the Medical Chief of Staff at St. Vincent Hospital.
+Dr. Lisa is the Chief Medical Officer at St. Vincent Hospital.
 She cares for patients in the emergency room and as the hospitalist for inpatients.
 She grew up in Colorado.
 Dr. Lisa was educated at the University of Colorado for undergraduate, medical school and residency training.
 She is board certified in family practice and is currently an Associate Professor at the University of Colorado Health Science Center of Medicine.
 Her passion for living and playing in the mountains brought her to Leadville.
 She is an avid mountain biker, rock climber, ice climber, and backcountry skier.
-Dr. Lisa has coauthored many articles and studies on high altitude physiology.
+Dr. Lisa has co-authored many articles and studies on high altitude physiology.
 Dr. Lisa is the Physician Advisor for the local search and rescue group, High Mountain Institute, and assists Outward Bound with backcountry medical advice.

 She currently holds privileges at St. Vincent Hospital and at St. Anthony’s Summit Medical Center in Frisco Colorado.

 Dave has always valued an active lifestyle and wants to enable individuals to stay active for as long as they desire.
 He loves working directly with individuals and values assisting them to improve their quality of life.